Rick-2CA/CGMM/ReadMe.md

 You should add some validation into `Start-CGMMStaging` and proper timing between the steps listed here into the process, but the example shows how the process could be simplified by using CGMM to write your migration scripts.

+## Contributing
+The module was written to satisfy the requirements of a specific environment with the motivation of having it work in any environment.

+Features in mind for future releases:
+* Allow the cmdlet prefixes to be configurable variables.
+* Allow migration from on premise distribution groups to cloud unified groups
+* Restoration functions to get you back to the original state

+Feature additions are heavily influenced by the needs of my environment and your contributions!